Download Call for Abstracts PDF Submit Your Abstract

 This panel will focus on PNT threats to the national critical infrastructure.
 Discussion topics may include threats to the electrical grid, communication, transportation, finance, and domestic DoD support infrastructure as well as emerging infrastructure for domestic employment of UAV systems that create a challenge for safeguarding national assets and maintaining homeland security.

-Karen Van Dyke, US DOT/OST-R
+Karen Van Dyke, DOT

 PANEL: Rapid Agile Development and PNT Technology Transition